Skip to main content

 International masters competitions

 American David Pain organised a ground-breaking European tour by American and Canadian masters athletes in 1972.
-In 1975 the highly successful biennial World Veteran Track and Field Championships began in Toronto.
-The World Association of Veteran Athletes (WAVA), later the World Masters Athletics, was founded in 1977.
+The highly successful biennial World Veteran Track and Field Championships were first held in Toronto in 1975.
+The World Association of Veteran Athletes (WAVA), later World Masters Athletics, was founded in 1977.
 In January 1981 the IGAL (Interessen-Gemeinschaft Älterer Langstreckenläufer) road running world championships were held in Palmerston North.
 The WAVA track and field championships were held a few days later in Christchurch.

 The New Zealand sports media finally began to report masters sport seriously, rather than with condescending images of decrepit runners falling over hurdles.
 The Oceania Veterans Games (track and field), first held in Fiji in 1982, were strongly supported by New Zealand athletes.
 Other sports followed suit, with the first masters world swimming championships held in 1978.